ayushsingh7704-spec/Pizza_Sales_SQL_p2/README.md

 ## Reports

--Generated sales and revenue reports to evaluate overall business performance
+- Generated sales and revenue reports to evaluate overall business performance

--Prepared category-wise and pizza-wise reports to identify top-performing products
+- Prepared category-wise and pizza-wise reports to identify top-performing products

--Created time-based reports (hourly and daily) to analyze ordering patterns
+- Created time-based reports (hourly and daily) to analyze ordering patterns

--Developed revenue contribution and cumulative revenue reports to support strategic decision-making
+- Developed revenue contribution and cumulative revenue reports to support strategic decision-making
 ## Conclusion

 This project demonstrates the effective use of SQL as a business intelligence tool to analyze sales data and derive actionable insights.
 The findings can help businesses optimize pricing, inventory management, and sales strategies.
 Overall, the analysis supports data-driven decision-making and showcases practical SQL skills applicable to real-world business scenarios.

 - **LinkedIn**: [Connect with me professionally] (www.linkedin.com/in/iayushrajpoot)